 How To Make Watermelons Appetizing To Parrots

-Parrots are known to be fussy eaters.
-There is still a chance that your parrot won’t like watermelons.
-However, if your bird turns its nose up at the sight of the fruit, don’t stop yet.
+Parrots are fussy eaters, so there’s still a chance that your parrot won’t like watermelons.
+However, if your bird turns its beak up at fruit, don’t give up yet.
 Here are things you can do to make watermelons more appealing:

 Where you put food can play a role in your parrot’s appetite.
 If your parrot is ignoring its meals, including watermelon, try changing the location of the food.
 For example, you can: